Things to see and do on your glamping holiday

-At Strawberry Skys Yurts we hope to provide you with a perfect yurt glamping holiday that you will always remember.
-As we enter our tenth season providing yurt camping holidays we know that relaxation is number one reason for coming to staying in our yurts.
+At Strawberry Skys Yurts we hope to provide you with a perfect glamping holiday that you will always remember.
+As we enter our tenth season providing glamping holidays in Wales we know that relaxation is number one reason for coming to staying in our yurts.
 However, getting out into the countryside for some fun and adventure is a pretty close second.

 There really is nothing like stoking the woodburner to make sure the yurt is nice and cosy whilst sitting outside round your own open campfire for banishing any stresses and strains.
-Throw in some good company, be it a loved one, the children, or family group and you have the makings of great glamping experience, be it a short break or longer yurt holiday.
+Throw in some good company, a loved one, the children, or family group and you have the makings of great glamping experience, be it a short break or longer yurt holidays.

 If you are only here for a few nights then after a lie in and breakfast a walk down to the village to gather supplies, maybe something from the local butcher and a visit to the pubs to meet some of the locals before heading back to get the BBQ going might be all you really need for a perfectly chilled weekend.